LLNL/lbann/docs/layers/math_layers.rst

 DFTAbs
 ----------------------------------------

-Absolute value of discrete Fourier transform.
+The :python:`DFTAbs` layer performs the absolute value of discrete Fourier transform.
 One-, two-, or  three-dimensional data is allowed.
 The implementation is meant to be as flexible as possible.
-We use FFTW for the CPU implementation;
-whichever types your implementation of FFTW supports will be supported in this layer at runtime.
+We use FFTW for the CPU implementation; whichever types your implementation of FFTW supports will be supported in this layer at runtime.
 The GPU implementation uses cuFFT on NVIDIA GPUs and will support float and double at runtime (assuming CUDA support is enabled).
 A future implementation will support rocFFT for AMD GPUs.

 Currently, LBANN only supports outputting the same type that is used as input.
 As such, in forward propagation, this will do a DFT and then